 Over the past couple of years, we’ve been obsessed with the Danish word hygge.
 It’s untranslatable, but refers to being present and acknowledging certain moments as particularly charming or ‘cosy’.
 To brighten long, dark winters, Danes incorporate hyggelig moments into their everyday lives, without them feeling forced.
 Reflecting on the often romanticised way that hygge has been painted for non-Danes, it seems like a concept suited to encouraging slow living in our personal and domestic lives, but not in our professional ones.
-As work is such a big part of our week, I’m wondering what else contributes to the Nordic countries continuing to top the global contentment charts.
-For Swedes, I’d say another untranslatable word, fika, has something to do with it.
+As work is such a big part of our week, what else contributes to the Nordic countries continuing to top the global contentment charts?
+For Swedes, it’s possible that another untranslatable word, fika, has something to do with it.

 What is Fika?

 Even big brands in Sweden incorporate fika into the working day, often twice.
 And it makes sense – a proper break to refresh the mind and strengthen social relationships can only create a happier, more efficient team.
-I know, it does sound quite idyllic and phrases like “I don’t have time” or “what would my boss think?” spring to mind.
-But if the whole office is stepping away from their screens for a while, surely these breaks become as normal as lunchtime.
+Though, granted, it does sound quite idyllic.
+Phrases like “I don’t have time” or “what would my boss think?” are probably springing to mind.
+Yet if the whole office is stepping away from their screens for a while, surely these breaks become as normal as stopping for lunch.
 In fact, in a BBC article, Matts Johansson, founder of a coffee chain in Gothenburg, mentioned that fika “…is like going to the pub in other countries”.
 In other words, it’s very normal because pretty much everyone does it.

 Can We Fika in London?

 Londoners don’t sit still for long.
-The hectic nature of the city is one of the reasons why I started Slow Living LDN.
 If you want to encourage your boss to embrace fika breaks or need to convince yourself that it’s a good idea if you’re working at home, reflect on this next piece of research.
 Margareta Troein Töllborn, a professor from Lund University, found that short, consistent breaks from work actually reduced the risk of employees experiencing burnout from stress.
 So, rather than seeing fika as losing 15 minutes of the working day, we should see fika as an investment.
 An investment in wellbeing, team morale and time to think creatively.